Apollys/TheLibraryOfLife/dopamine_nation.md

 <br/>

 > This book is about pleasure.
 It's also about pain.
-Most important, it's about the relationship between pleasure and pain, and how understanding that relatinoship has become essential for a life well lived.
+Most important, it's about the relationship between pleasure and pain, and how understanding that relationship has become essential for a life well lived.
 >
 > Why?
 >
-> Because we've transformed the world from a place of scarcity to a place of overwhelming abundace.
+> Because we've transformed the world from a place of scarcity to a place of overwhelming abundance.
 The smartphone is the modern-day hypodermic needle, delivering digital dopamine 24/7 for a wired generation.
 >
 > [1]